Summary

 Pricing is complex and can evolve as your course business grows.
 Here are four questions to help you think through course pricing at any stage:

-What are the alternatives to your course and how is your course better?
+2. What are the alternatives to your course, and how is your course better?

 1. Ability to pay

 To understand your student’s price sensitivity, identify who the end-payer for your course is.
-For hobbyist or creator courses, students pay out of pocket, so their price sensitivity will be much higher.
-However, professional courses (topics like management, software engineering, marketing, sales) may qualify for company reimbursement and tend to be priced higher as a result.
+Students pay out of pocket for hobbyist or creator courses, so their price sensitivity will be much higher.
+However, professional courses (topics like management, software engineering, marketing, and sales) may qualify for company reimbursement and tend to be priced higher.

 2. Alternatives

-To understand the value that your course provides, consider how else students might be able to get the same knowledge or outcomes.
+To understand your course's value, consider how else students might be able to get the same knowledge or outcomes.
 What are the learning alternatives to your course, and how does your course represent a premium over those alternatives?

 3. Student return on investment

-For non-professional courses, you could measure outcomes through the value your course delivers–what is it worth to someone to have a community of like-minded peers, or a new skill that they've been aspiring to?
+For non-professional courses, you could measure outcomes through the value your course delivers–what is it worth to someone to have a community of like-minded peers or a new skill they've been aspiring to learn?

 4. Your return on investment

 Many instructors consider student demand but overlook their own time & earning requirements.
-What’s the minimum amount that you want to make per hour of effort?
-You should set a price that is sustainable and motivating for you to run multiple cohorts.
+What’s the minimum amount you want to make per hour of effort?
+You should set a sustainable price that motivates you to run multiple cohorts.

 Remember that your first cohort will require the most up-front work.
 But over time, you'll invest fewer hours in operations & content development, so your hourly earnings will improve.